ArduPilot/ardupilot_wiki/common/source/docs/common-dshot.rst

 to provide telemetry feedback.
 See below for more information on ESC telemetry.

-To enable DShot support in ArduPilot you should first check that your ESC supports it.
-Do not enable DShot on ESCs that don't support it or you will get unpredictable results.

-Then you need to set the "Motor PWM Type" to one of the 4 DShot protocol varients.
-On multi-copters you should set the parameter MOT_PWM_TYPE to a value from 4 to 7.
-The value 4 corresponds to DShot150.

-On a QuadPlane you should set the Q_M_PWM_TYPE to the motor output type, with a value of 4 for DShot150.

 We do not currently support DShot output on other vehicle types.

 .. note::